 We ask that you first contact your doctor before making a vaccination appointment if any of these categories apply to you:

 You should wait at least 10 days after you have received a positive COVID-19 test result or 72 hours after your fever ends to schedule a vaccination appointment.
-We recommend waiting up to a month, as some experts say that is the time needed to ensure your immune system fully responds to the vaccine.
+We recommend waiting up to a month after COVID-19 infection, as some experts say that is the time needed to ensure your immune system fully responds to the vaccine.
 However, unless directed by your doctor, there is no need to wait longer than a month to be vaccinated.
 If you are quarantining because of exposure to COVID-19, you can schedule an appointment after your quarantine period ends and you have no COVID-19 symptoms.

 Please do not schedule a vaccination or come to NYU Langone to be vaccinated if any of the following statements apply to you:

 Depending on the vaccine you receive, you may need one or two doses as part of your initial vaccination series.
 If you require two doses, you can schedule the second vaccination through MyChart after your first vaccination.
 You will be offered appointments between three and four weeks after your first dose, depending on the vaccine you received.